 - Measured service: cloud systems automatically control, optimize and report key resource usage.

-Only 29 percent of respondents for Google’s survey met all five requirements.
+Only 29% of respondents for Google’s survey met all five requirements.
 Unsurprisingly these lined up with DevOps performance.
 In fact elite performers were 24 times more likely to have met all these essential cloud characteristics than the low performers.

 Last year’s report realized, along with this year’s, validated that it didn’t matter of they were working on a public, private or hybrid cloud, a team focusing on cloud-based execution should see success in terms of speed, stability, and availability.